Last updated: 6 October 2020

 When the SAT is making a decision it is likely to take into consideration any comments the Small Business Commissioner has made on the certificate regarding the good faith conduct of the parties.

-From 17 August no fee will be charged by SAT in relation to issues covered by the Commercial Tenancies (COVID-19) Act 2020.
+No fee will be charged by SAT in relation to issues covered by the Commercial Tenancies (COVID-19) Act 2020.

 The John Curtin Law Clinic at Curtin University has created a short video explaining what to expect if you take a COVID-19 related commercial tenancy issue to the SAT.
 Please note, it only provides general information, not legal advice.

-A tenant can make a further request for rent relief to the landlord if their financial circumstances changed substantially after an agreement was reached, by following the same process.
+An eligible tenant can make a further request for rent relief to the landlord if their financial circumstances changed substantially after an agreement was reached, by following the same process.

 Can a landlord compel a tenant to extend a lease as a condition of offering rent relief?